zwbBlog/koa-util-limit/README.md

 app.use(koaRateLimit({
     //memory or redis
     'driver': 'redis'
-    //If it is redis, it can be ignored
+    //If it is memory, it can be ignored
     'db': new Redis(),
     //100 calls at most in 60 * 1000ms
     'duration': 60*1000,